 Shoe Dressing and Care 1st March 2017

-Looking after your footwear not only makes them look great but it is vital for keeping them in good condition, this in turn greatly increases their longevity which of course is desirable when stretching the purse strings for premium products, but where
+Looking after footwear not only makes them look great but it is vital for keeping them in good condition, this in turn greatly increases their longevity which is desirable when stretching the purse strings for premium products, but where to start?

 There are so many different creams, waxes, sprays, brushes etc that knowing what you need and what to do becomes a confusing mess; with the numerous blogs and differing advice available online it can cause a real headache.

 We are going to guide you through different products and techniques to try and help you obtain the results you want and give you the tools needed to make sure you get the best from your footwear.